Preventative and Family Dentistry

 With general dentistry, an oral exam involves a full inspection of the mouth as well as the head and neck.
 Using digital radiographs and other diagnostic tools, we can pinpoint any cavities, gum disease, or other abnormalities that might lie within your mouth.
-Our diagnostic tools also allows us to detect changes in prior dental work and to ensure they are in optimal condition.
+Our diagnostic tools also allows us to detect changes in prior dental work and to ensure they are in the best condition possible.

 Digital radiography is a form of X-ray imaging used instead of traditional photographic film.
 Digital radiography produces larger photos to better source hard-to-see cavities.
 Digital radiography requires very low levels of radiation exposure to produce the same quality image as film radiographs (digital x-ray gives 70% less exposure to radiation than traditional x-rays).
 Digital radiography is also very green and environmentally friendly, it completely eliminates the need for developers and fixer solutions which reduces chemical waste significantly.

 Oral Cancer Screening